bundabrg/awesome-geyser-resources/README.md

 - [GeyserMC Home Page](https://geysermc.org/)
 - [GeyserMC Official Discord](https://discord.geysermc.org/)

-## Geyser Plugins
+## Geyser Extensions

-Note that you will require a build of Geyser that supports plugins.
+Note that you will require a build of Geyser that supports extensions.
 Until [this PR](https://github.com/GeyserMC/Geyser/pull/742) is merged you can use a [bleeding edge build](https://github.com/bundabrg/Geyser/releases) that has this feature added.